 I love an organized space, and kitchen storage can be a challenge.
-I wanted to share how I organize some of my cookware and storage containers in my kitchen, and my journey along the way.
+I wanted to share tips for kitchen container storage and organization, and my journey along the way.

 I have converted as much as I could to glass for storage.
 I love these Pyrex decorative containers that I got from Costco – they match my kitchen.

 One thing I like about Pyrex lids is you can mix and match the lids to the same size.
 It isn’t specific to each piece.

 Meaning some of my mixing bowl lids will fit some of those other bowl containers.
 This is really nice – grab and close.
 No worries about hunting for the right one.

 For my Corningware (which I’ve had for over 20 years) I have a special system for stacking them.

 I place the smaller size dish inside the larger dish.

 I put the smaller lid upside down inside, on top of the small dish.